Weekends Aug 26-27 (1 of 3 left) or 4-5 Nov (2 of 3 left) —

 - Morning – Gary will then offer instruction in his training room and go through camera basics to advanced use along with refreshments.
 How to take control using fully manual settings and even manual focus – this will be followed by a quick location 2 session at Pulpit Rock, Sunset Rocks or Mitchells Lookout all close to his gallery.

-- Afternoon – After an included local Mt Victoria lunch we will go to two more major locations in and around the Grose Valley for a full practical session using gained knowledge about voice, composition, manual camera, focus and filters.
-This will be followed by a first post processing session back in the training gallery.
+- Afternoon – After an included local Mt Victoria or Blackheath lunch we will go to two more major locations in and around the Grose Valley for a full practical session using gained knowledge about voice, composition, manual camera, focus and filters.
+This will be followed by another post processing session back in the training gallery.

 - Sunset and astro- after a final sunset shoot around Mount Banks or Mount Rigby followed by an astro session then the included dinner you will be dropped off at your overnight accommodation anywhere in the Upper Blue Mountains.
 Times vary, so check sunset times for date.